DrDLP/olaf/readme.md

 ## Troubleshooting (high level)

-- If an effect/plugin does not render, verify that its optional dependencies installed successfully. :contentReference[oaicite:3]{index=3}
+- If an effect/plugin does not render, verify that its optional dependencies installed successfully.
-- If stems/alignment features are missing, check installation logs: Demucs / Whisper are installed explicitly (without pulling torch again). :contentReference[oaicite:4]{index=4}
+- If stems/alignment features are missing, check installation logs: Demucs / Whisper are installed explicitly (without pulling torch again).

----

-## Documentation

-- In-repo documentation lives in `docs/`

 ---

 ## Disclaimer